backengineering/bintests/README.md

 *Formal*

-Consider the set of all possible code as M, the set of code produced by the compiler from a source language as J, and well-behaved code as the subset P. P is a subset of J, and J is a subset of M.
+Consider the set of all possible code as M, the set of code produced by the compiler from a source language as J, and well-behaved code as the set P. P is a subset of J, and J is a subset of M.

 *Informal*